A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Main Results

 Throughout this work, \(\tens{M}\) refers to the matrix defined in \eqref{eq:M}, unless otherwise stated.
 Suppose \(\tens{A} \in \mathcal{M}_{n,m}(\mathbb{C})\), \(\tens{X} \in \mathcal{M}_{n,p}(\mathbb{C})\), and \(\tens{Y} \in \mathcal{M}_{m, q}(\mathbb{C})\).
 Let \(\spc{X} \coloneqq \image(\tens{X})\) and \(\spc{Y} \coloneqq \image(\tens{Y})\) denote the subspaces spanned by the column spaces of \(\tens{X}\) and \(\tens{Y}\), respectively.
 Define \(\hat{\spc{X}} \coloneqq \ker(\tens{M})\) and \(\hat{\spc{Y}} \coloneqq \coker(\tens{M})\), and let \(\hat{\tens{X}}\) and \(\hat{\tens{Y}}\) denote matrices so that \(\hat{\spc{X}} = \image(\hat{\tens{X}})\) and \(\hat{\spc{Y}} = \image(\hat{\tens{Y}})\).
 Note that \(\hat{\spc{X}}^{\perp} = \coimage(\tens{M})\), \(\hat{\spc{Y}}^{\perp} = \image(\tens{M})\), and \(\dim(\hat{\spc{X}}^{\perp}) = \dim(\hat{\spc{Y}}^{\perp})\).

 In \Cref{sec:special}, we present a particular but common condition that allows expressing \(\hat{\spc{X}}\) or \(\hat{\spc{Y}}\) in terms of the known spaces \(\spc{X}\) and \(\spc{Y}\).
 We obtain the generalized inverse and pseudo-determinant identities for \(\tens{M}\) in \Cref{sec:identity} and \Cref{sec:det}, respectively.
+The proofs of \Cref{sec:main} can be found in \Cref{sec:pf}.